harrow-css/2023-multithreading/README.md

 Threads are 20-30 minutes in length, and consist of around 8 sessions spread out over multiple weeks.

+## Getting Started

+> Thread proposals for Spring 2024 are open until Dec 03, 2023!

+If you have a deep interest in a particular area of computer science and would like to share your knowledge, we encourage you to start a thread too!
+Please refer to [getting-started.md](getting-started.md) for detailed instructions.

 ## Current Threads

 ### [CP Thread](cp/README.md)